Are you guys familiar with the story of Pollyanna?

 SPREAD YOUR SPARKLE

 Whenever I have an “off” day, there is one thing that always makes me feel better, and that’s making other people smile.
 When you’re grumpy, sad, angry, you’re much more likely to argue with someone else.
 Getting into a screaming match with someone close and making them feel bad will not make you feel any better, trust me on this one.
-If, on the other hand you make someone smile, even if it’s a complete stranger, you’ll immediately feel happier.
-Few years ago, I was coming home from work, in a horrible mood.
-I stopped by the super market .
+If on the other hand, you make someone smile, even if it’s a complete stranger, you’ll immediately feel happier.
+A few years ago, I was coming home from work, in a horrible mood.
+I stopped by the supermarket.
 The clerk that was helping me during checkout was this cute older lady.
 As she was helping me pack my groceries I noticed that she was wearing this gorgeous ring on her ring finger: it was really delicate with a tiny diamond.
-Without thinking I said “wow, that’s such a pretty ring” still with a frown on face.
-This lady, who looked like she was having a bad day, looked at me with a biggest smile on her face, her eyes immediately lit up.
+Without thinking I said, “Wow, that’s such a pretty ring” still with a frown on face.
+This lady, who looked like she was having a bad day, looked at me with the biggest smile on her face, her eyes immediately lit up.
 She told me that the ring was a gift from her daughter who lives in a different state and who she doesn’t get to see very often.
 She then went on to say that her daughter, her son in law and her baby grandson are set to visit her the following weekend and how she couldn’t wait to see them since she lives by herself and is a bit lonely.
-We had a nice little chat, after which I wished her a good day and she said that her daughter will be very happy to know how much I liked her ring, since it was a very special gift.
+We had a nice little chat, after which I wished her a good day and she said that her daughter will be very happy to know how much I liked her ring since it was a very special gift.
 You know, to some it may seem like such a small, insignificant thing, but guess what?
 By the time I got home I forgot all about that jerk of a client who got on my nerves at work.
 All I remembered was how happy that lady looked when I gave her a little compliment and I couldn’t help but smile.

 DON’T BE A VICTIM